xaviervv/com.aeotec/README.md

 This app adds support for Aeotec devices in Homey.

 ### Changelog:

+**2.0.35**
+Corrected ZWave ID's for Door/Window Sensor 5 and Smart Dimmer 6.

 **2.0.33/34**
 * Added Door/Window Sensor 7
 * Fix power measurement for Nano devices and Heavy Duty Smart Switch.